Principles of GLP and Compliance Monitoring - Good Laboratory Practice.

 * The person who calibrated the instrument

-It is perfectly acceptable for laboratories to devise their own systems but be warned: designing such systems from scratch can be a time-consuming process, particularly if a paperless (i.e. computerised) system is required.
+It is perfectly acceptable for laboratories to devise their own calibration management systems but be warned: designing such systems from scratch can be a time-consuming process, particularly if a paperless (i.e. computerised) system is required.
 The majority of laboratories elect to use commercially available calibration management software such as Calibration Toolbox ADO, which was designed, from the outset, to be used by laboratories working to GLP, ISO 17025 and other internationally accepted standards.

-4.1 A Validated Calibration Management System
+4.1.
+A Validated Calibration Management System

 OECD Series on Principles of GLP and Compliance Monitoring Number 5 (Revised) - ENV/JM/MONO(99)21